simon-weber/python-libfaketime/README.rst

     export LD_PRELOAD="/home/foo/<snip>/vendor/libfaketime/src/libfaketime.so.1"
     export FAKETIME_DID_REEXEC=true

-You can use them as such:
+You can easily put this in a script like:

 .. code-block:: sh